 If it’s not a windy day, connect a battery-powered mini-clip fan to your umbrella.
-This will help keep your baby’s body temperature down and give everybody a break from the heat.
+This will help keep your baby’s body temperature down and give everybody some comfort in the heat.

 21. Create a sensory play experience.

 22. Introduce new words.

 Enrich baby’s vocabulary by pointing out boats, waves, umbrellas and everything else you see at the beach.
 You can also write out the words in the sand while calling out each letter.

 23. Keep sunburns at bay.

-Sunscreen is key, but swimsuits and hats with UPF+ protection, like those from i play, provide another important layer of protection.
+Sunscreen is key, but swimsuits and hats with UPF+ protection, like those from Green Sprouts, provide another important layer of protection.
 Reapply sunscreen to exposed body parts throughout the day and after being in the water.

 24. Ditch your diaper bag.

 Leave the diaper bag at home to keep it sand-free.
-Instead, buy an oversized beach bag and use a reusable or plastic bag for diapers and wipes.
-Pack extra plastic bags for containing soiled diapers.
+Instead, buy an oversized beach bag and use a reusable bag for diapers and wipes.
+Pack a few plastic bags to hold soiled diapers.

 25. Dig a hole.

 Use baby’s shovels to dig a hole in the sand for baby to sit and play in.
-The sand in the hole will be cooler than what was exposed to the sun.
+The sand in the hole will be cooler than the sand that was exposed to the sun.
 If you’re feeling crafty, shape a baby-size chair in the sand to give your kid a seat.